chef-cft/ansible-inspec/README.md

 This repo lets you demonstrate test driven development using Ansible and Test Kitchen

 # Prerequisites
 Install test kitchen, inspec, and ansible.
-Install the kitchen-ansible gem (Chef gem install kitchen-ansible)
+Install the kitchen-ansible gem (`chef gem install kitchen-ansible`)

+# How To
+From the main directory, run `kitchen test`.
+It will first run a kitchen create to create the infrastructure.
+Then it will run a kitchen converge to apply the Ansible Playbook.
+Next it will run a kitchen verify to run the Chef InSpec tests.
+Finally, it will run a kitchen destroy to cleanup the infrastructure.

-# Description here
+# Demonstration Script
-`kitchen create`  <-- create our test VM
-`kitchen verify`  <-- look doesn't pass first test
-Let's write some code to let it pass the test!
-`kitchen converge` <-- this will run our ansible playbook
-`kitchen verify` <-- this will run the test again
+There is a simple demonstration script stored as SCRIPT.md